Islam in Hawaii: Islamic art

-The Shangri La mansion built by Doris Duke in 1937 serves as the repository for over 2,500 pieces of Islamic art, as well as the Islamic architecture embodied in the building itself.
+The Shangri La mansion, built by Doris Duke in 1937, serves as a repository for over 2,500 pieces of Islamic art, as well as the Islamic architecture embodied in the building itself.
 The building is now operated by the Doris Duke Foundation for Islamic Art, with tours in cooperation with the Honolulu Museum of Art.

 Education

-The Philosophy Departments of the University of Hawaii at Manoa, where the state's main mosque is located, offers an Undergraduate Certificate in Islamic Studies.
+The Philosophy Department of the University of Hawaii at Manoa, where the state’s main mosque is located, offers an Undergraduate Certificate in Islamic Studies.